TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 13/Hebrews 13.12.md

 ---

-Wherefore Jesus also, that he might sanctify the people through his own blood, suffered without the gate.
+Therefore Jesus also, that he might sanctify the people through his own blood, suffered outside of the gate.